 - Students will use the suite of Google Apps during this unit.
-They collaboratively write in Google Docs, view teacher presentations in Google Slides and use Google Classroom for resources and assignments. - The Mind Map project has been completed using iBrainstorm but can be done using a variety of apps on the Chromebooks (those include: MindMeister, Lucidpress, and MindMup. - The reading and writing extensions and Google docs tools that allow for students to highlight and use speech to text will also be explored - Websites and subscriptions used also include: IXL, Newsela, Readworks, Learning Ally and teacher created sites with all unit materials - Pre-recorded readings will be posted to Google Classroom and teacher website - Review Apps and Games include: Quizlet, Socrative, Kahoot, and PearDeck fantasy stories] in terms of their approaches to similar themes and topics").
+They collaboratively write in Google Docs, view teacher presentations in Google Slides and use Google Classroom for resources and assignments. - The Mind Map project has been completed using iBrainstorm but can be done using a variety of apps on the Chromebooks (those include: MindMeister, Lucidpress, and MindMup. - The reading and writing extensions and Google docs tools that allow for students to highlight and use speech to text will also be explored - Websites and subscriptions used also include: IXL, Newsela, Readworks, Learning Ally and teacher created sites with all unit materials - Pre-recorded readings will be posted to Google Classroom and teacher website - Review Apps and Games include: Quizlet, Socrative, Kahoot, and PearDeck text, distinguishing claims that are supported by reasons and evidence from claims that are not").